adhilmd/CNVlocator/README.md

 1) Prepocessbam - Process bam file to generate bedgraph file contains read accumulation for every base and count file contains read count for every chromosome

 2) Intervalcalls - The read accumulation for user defined window/intervals and sliding windows.
-For better result, use the median read length as the window and 1/5th of the median read length as the sliding window
+For better result, use the median read length as the window size and 1/5th of the median read length as the sliding window size

 3) cnvlocator - This will identifies CNVs by comparing the test sample vs control sample and other user defined parameters